-Dispossession and Dispersal of the Wurundjeri
+Dispossession and Dispersal of the Wurundjeri Dispossession and (Woiwurrung) People

-(Woiwurrung) People The Wurundjeri (Woiwurrung) people before contact lived, worked and looked after the land in the area now known as Fitzroy since the beginning of time.
+(Woiwurrung) People The Wurundjen (Woiwurrung) people before contact lived, worked and looked after the land in the area now known as Fitzroy since the beginning of time.
 The cities of Fitzroy and Collingwood now stand on these traditional lands.
-The settlement and development of the city of Melbourne impacted heavily upon the Wurundjeri people.
-Dispossession of land, dislocation, frontier clashes, massacres and the impact of introduced diseases saw a darmants decline in Aboriginal populations of the area.
-In 1835, Wurundjeri 'Ngurungaetas' (or tribal leaders) Billibellary and Bebejan were tricked into signing a treaty (later deemed invalid by the English government) with visiting businessman, John Batman, that signed over a large portion of Wurundjeri land in exchange for gifts such as flour, blankets and steel axes.
+The settlement and development of the city of Melbourne impacted heavyl upon the Wurundjeri people.
+Dispossession of land, dislocation, frontier clashes, massacres and the impact of introduced diseases saw a dramatic decline in Aborinjanl populatons of the area.
+In 1835, Wurundjeri 'Ngurungjetez' (or tribal leaders) Billibellary and Bebejan were tricked into signing at areaty (later deme invalid by the English government) with visiting businessman, John Batman, that signed over a large portion of Wurundjeri land in exchange for gifts such as flour, blankets and steel axes.

 gifts such as flour, blankets and steel axes.

-As the government tried to assimilate Aboriginal people into white society, the Wurundjeri people were encouraged to move to the Merir Creek Protectorate Station.
-When this failed, people were moved to the Acheron Mission Station, and later to Cornadnerk (run by the Aboriginal Protectorate Board), near Healesville (see map below).
-Coranderrk was closed in the 1920s by the government, but some of the Wurundjeri refused to leave and stayed on.
+As the government tried to assimilate Aboriginal people intr white society, the Wurundjeri people were encouraged to move to the Meri Creek Protectorate Station.
+When this failed, people were moved to the Acheron Mission Station, and later to Coradnerk' (un by the Aboriginal Protectorate Board), near Healesville (see map below).
+Coranderk was closed in the 1920s by the government, but some of the Wurundjeri refused to leave and stayed on.